 Osseous surgery may be performed to address defects in the bone around the patient’s teeth.
 Advanced periodontal disease doesn’t just cause tissue loss.
 It also causes bone loss.
 In fact, if enough bone loss occurs, patients may lose one or more teeth.
-During osseous surgery, Dr. Grossman reshapes the bone to eliminate defects caused by plaque and tartar accumulation.
+During osseous surgery, your periodontist reshapes the bone to eliminate defects caused by plaque and tartar accumulation.

 Additionally, we may recommend gum grafting.
 This procedure reduces further gum recession, protects underlying bone, shields vulnerable roots from decay, and improves overall appearance of a smile.

 Periodontal disease isn’t the only cause of tissue loss.
 Others include brushing too hard and hereditary predisposition to tissue loss, but gum disease is one of the most common causes.
-The new gum tissue Dr. Grossman grafts to the site better supports teeth.
+The new gum tissue grafted to the site will better support the teeth.

 Gingival Grafts – A thin piece of tissue is taken from the roof of the mouth, or gently moved over from adjacent areas, to provide a stable band of attached gingiva around the tooth.